vegaprotocol/specs/protocol/0068-MATC-matching_engine.md

 ## Guide-level explanation

-The machine engine consists of an order book and the logic to handle new orders arriving into the engine.
+The matching engine consists of an order book and the logic to handle new orders arriving into the engine.
 The matching engine can be in one of two possible states, continuous trading or auction trading.
 In continuous trading the incoming orders are processed immediately.
 In auction mode incoming orders are placed on the order book and are not processed for matching until we attempt to uncross.

 ### Continuous Mode